Linepithema micans

-Linepithema micans is a small species of ant from the genus Linepithema which was described by Forel in 1908.
+Linepithema micans is a small species of ant from the genus Linepithema which was described by Auguste-Henri Forel in 1908.
 This ant is endemic to southern South America.
 In Brazil, it is considered a pest of vineyards in acting as the main species associated with the coccid Eurhizococcus brasiliensis (Wille, 1922) (Hemiptera: Margarodidae).
 It is still a poorly studied species.
 Their abundant larvae are round and whitish, almost indistinguishable from the proximate species Linepithema humile, better known as the invasive Argentine ant.